aabbcco/efficient_densenet_pytorch/README.md

-# modified densenet for 2020 "hwawei cup" national postgraduate mathematical contest challenge E
+# Modified densenet for 2020 "hwawei cup" national postgraduate mathematical contest challenge E

 change the number of densenet layer and the final fc layer to mlp layer